Global Registration of Medical Devices and IVDs

-Commercialising your medical device or IVD first requires you to obtain registration and approval from regulatory agencies in each country where you plan to sell your device.
+Medical device registration is an essential part of commercialising your medical device or IVD.
+First requires you to obtain registration and approval from regulatory agencies in each country where you plan to sell your device.
 Device registration requirements can vary significantly from country to country, which can create compliance challenges for companies pursuing multiple-market strategies.

 Depending on where you plan to sell your device(s), successful registration may involve a substantial effort to meet premarket technical and clinical submission requirements or leveraging your existing registrations and approvals to gain faster access to new markets.